-Kaczyński turning Poland into 'Franco's Spain'
+[Interview] Kaczyński turning Poland into 'Franco's Spain'

 "Voters should be both shielded from health risks and their democratic rights should be protected," a commission spokesman said.

+Kaczyński's Poland has also clashed with the EU centre on judicial reform, migration, climate, and use of xenophobic and homophobic hate speech by PiS politicians.

-The commission has also sued Poland at the EU court in Luxembourg and threatened sanctions over PiS judicial reforms, which, critics say, are turning Polish judges into political marionettes.
+The EU commission has sued Poland in the EU courts and threatened sanctions over the judicial reforms, which, critics say, are turning Polish judges into PiS marionettes.

-But the EU institutions had "no instruments" that could really stop the PiS machine, Sikorski said.
+But the commission had "no instruments" that could really stop the Kaczyński machine, Sikorski said.

 Kaczyński sect

-Asked by EUobserver how Kaczyński's nationalist vision had managed to get a grip on Poland, one of the most pro-European societies in the EU, Sikorski said the "traditionalist and provincial" Polish Catholic church was a factor.
+Asked by EUobserver why Kaczyński's vision was winning votes in Poland, one of the most pro-European societies in the EU, Sikorski said the "traditionalist and provincial" Polish Catholic church had played a role.

-Kaczyński was "well organised" and had created a kind of "Bolshevik sect" around himself, while the Polish left was divided, Sikorski added, referring to a radical Russian movement, which seized power in the 1917 Russian revolution.
+Kaczyński was "well organised" and had created a "Bolshevik sect" around himself, while the Polish opposition was divided, Sikorski added, referring to a radical Russian movement, which seized power in the 1917 Russian revolution.

+And the fact Polish voting laws gave winning parties bonus seats in parliament also distorted the picture, Sikorski said.

-But Kaczyński was also part of a wider, global trend, Sikorski said.
+The nationalist-populist wave in Poland was part of a wider, global tide, Sikorski also said.

-"In Brussels, there's a thinking that says: 'Oh this is Eastern European politics.
-This is somehow different'," Sikorski said.
+"In Brussels, there's a thinking that says: 'Oh, this is Eastern European politics.
+This is somehow different'," the Polish MEP said.

 "No. He [Kaczyński] is riding the same wave of backlash against meritocracy, against globalisation, against integration that all the other political entrepreneurs have been exploiting," Sikorski said.

-"Kaczyński led the way," Sikorski added, putting to one side Hungarian leader Viktor Orban, another EU authoritarian, as a special case.
+"Kaczyński led the way," Sikorski noted, putting to one side Hungarian leader Viktor Orban, another EU authoritarian, as a special case.

-"Chronologically, it was first Kaczyński [who won power in 2015], then Brexit, then Trump," Sikorski noted, referring to US president Donald Trump, who came to power in 2016 and who had also "given up on democracy", Sikorski said.
+"Chronologically, it was first Kaczyński, then Brexit, then Trump," Sikorski said, referring to a PiS election victory in 2015, the Brexit referendum in 2016, and US president Donald Trump, who came to power that same year, and who had also "given up on democracy", Sikorski said.